HomebrewDotNET/Sels.Hivemind/README.md

 # Hivemind
-Hivemind is distributed processing framework.
+Hivemind is a distributed asynchronous processing framework.
 Readme will be updated as project takes shape.